pbinkley/rcb-manual/sections/09-binding-vertical-filing-and-film-storage.md

 Paper is an important factor in binding and should be flexible in proportion to its size.
-When the grain of the paper runs the same way as the binding edge,&nbsp;{%- include columnbreak.html canvas=239 col=2 -%}&nbsp;the book will lie flat when opened; if the grain runs crosswise of the binding edge, the book will not lie flat when opened, but will be stronger.
+When the grain of the paper runs the same way as the binding edge, {% include columnbreak.html canvas=239 col=2 %} the book will lie flat when opened; if the grain runs crosswise of the binding edge, the book will not lie flat when opened, but will be stronger.
 In handmade paper, the